-Concrete foundations and steel supports would also be required.
+Concrete foundations and steel supports also would be required.
 Construction would result in approximately 978 square feet of ground disturbance within the fenced substation area.

 Relays would be upgraded for the reconfigured Devers-Eisenhower-Thornhill and Mirage-Capwind-Devers-Tamarisk 115 kV subtransmission lines.

-Additional site lighting would not be required as part of the proposed substation improvement.
+Site lighting is not needed as part of the proposed substation improvements.